 Nick has contributed to policy development in over 30 regulatory determinations and has supported all GB regulators on regulatory finance issues.
 This includes supporting Ofgem in developing their price control (RIIO-2) proposals and work for both Ofwat & the Civil Aviation Authority on alternative approaches to setting the cost of debt.

 Nick has provided economic analysis and recommendations on policy development in the energy sector (for interconnectors, offshore transmission (OFTOs) and competitive onshore transmission (CATOs)) and in transport (linked to the regulatory regime for Heathrow Airport).
-He has also managed large projects, such as the economic and technical assessment of allowed revenues in Ireland for their gas network price control.
+He has also managed large projects, such as the economic and technical assessment of allowed revenues in Ireland for three consecutive gas network price control.

 Nick has been involved in supporting competition bodies and regulators on market assessments and analysis of vertical competition issues.
 This includes support to the Office of Rail and Road on their market study of ticketing equipment.